XingFramework/Relayer/README.md

 It's a "Relayer" because finding resources is like a relay race -- each successive request sets up the next request.

 *** Relayer is written in ES6 and assumes you are writing your code in ES6.
-At the moment, Relayer is specifically written for Angular.js, but uses the injection library A1AtScript, which makes Angular bindings very loose.
-At least in theory, relayer could be supported by any Javascript dependency injection system, including Ember's ***

-*** You may want to read over the README at http://github.com/hannahhoward/a1atscript to get a simple tutorial on how A1Atscript works ***
+At the moment, Relayer has a loose dependency on Angular.js, as well as A1Atscript.
+However, the only actual file that requires angular is src/relayer.js -- versions for Ember, Angular 2.x and others may arrive in the future ***

 ## Setting up resources